uploadcare/file-uploader/solutions/adaptive-image/README.md

 </style>
 ```

-As you can see, transformation definitions are separated with `/-/` symbols, just like you can use it in the REST API.
+As you can see, transformation definitions are separated with `/-/` symbols, just like you can use in the REST API.

 ## Background mode

-To use adaptive image as an element's background, you can use `is-background-for` attribute with the desired element's CSS selector in it's value:
+To use an adaptive image as an element's background, you can use `is-background-for` attribute with the desired element's CSS selector in it's value:

 ```html
 <style>